Limbo779/LocalAI/Plan.md

 - Arc 1 is success but we still need to improve the speed

-- maybe try using [this prompt improver](https://github.com/danielmiessler/Fabric/blob/main/data/patterns/improve_prompt/system.md) in the pipeline for better results
+- maybe try using [this prompt improver](https://github.com/danielmiessler/Fabric/blob/main/data/patterns/improve_prompt/system.md) and [Fabric](https://github.com/danielmiessler/Fabric.git) in the pipeline for better results

 - this arc must strictly use docker cause we may need lots of software